shaf-m/NutriSci/README.md

 # 🥦 NutriSci
 By Team Bravo | EECS 3311 — Summer 2025

-NutriSci is a Java-based desktop app that lets users explore nutrient data from the **Canadian Nutrient File (CNF 2015)**.
-You can view nutritional details, serving sizes, and eventually build personalized profiles and nutrition recommendations.
+NutriSci is a Java-based desktop nutrition tracking app built using Swing, MySQL, and CNF 2015 data.
+It allows users to create personalized profiles, run nutrition queries (like "Vitamin C in apples"), and log meals for nutrient tracking — with support for visualizations and intelligent food recommendations coming soon.

 ---

 ## ✅ Features

-- Load CNF 2015 dataset (13 CSVs) into MySQL automatically
+- 📊 Load the **CNF 2015 dataset** (13 CSVs) into MySQL automatically
-- Run nutrition queries like "Vitamin C in apples"
-- Search food and nutrients using Java + SQL
+- 🔍 Query nutrients in real food data (Java + SQL)
+- 👤 Create and manage **user nutrition profiles**
+- 🧑‍💼 Splash screen to select an existing user or create a new one
+- ✏️ Edit profile attributes (height, weight, DOB, units)
-- Ready for profile editing, nutrient charts (JFreeChart), and more
+- 🔗 Foundation for meal logging, charting, and swap suggestions

 ---